 choice but we recommend planting at least a bulb length apart.
 Planting in clusters is the most effective and

 pleasing to the eye.
 There should be 5 to 7 inches of soil on top of the tulip bulbs.
 The general rule for other

 bulb varieties for depth is 3 times the bulb size.

 Re-planting Tulip Bulbs

-results, tulip bulbs like to be replanted every year.
-After the
+For best results, tulip bulbs like to be replanted every year.

-process occurs when bulbs return year after year with very
+This natural process occurs when bulbs return year after year with

 Cut Tulip Tip

-that tulips keep growing once they are cut from the
+Did you know that tulips keep growing once they are cut from the